Articles in this section

 Delete Groups

 Note: From the Groups Page, you can only delete ActivTrak groups.
-The deletion of Azure AD groups is synced through Azure AD, and the deletion of individual Active Directory groups is not possible (they can only be enabled/disabled as a whole).
+Azure AD groups are synced through Azure AD, and the deletion of individual Active Directory groups is not possible from the ActivTrak App (they can only be enabled/disabled as a whole).

-Active Directory groups, if enabled, will import groups from your traditional on-prem Active Directory once the ActivTrak Agent is installed.
+If enabled, Active Directory groups will import groups from your traditional on-prem Active Directory once the ActivTrak Agent is installed.
 To enable Active Directory Groups, click the gear icon on the Groups page (Settings > Users & Groups > Groups), as shown in the screenshot below.

 Only global security groups are imported.
 They are read-only, cannot be deleted, and can only be disabled/enabled as a whole, not individually.
 Any edits made to the Active Directory groups will sync to ActivTrak periodically.
 Restarting an Agent will force Active Directory groups to sync.

 The ActivTrak Agent performs an LDAP query upon the service start to see if the signed-in user is a member of any Active Directory global security groups.
-If it detects membership, it will pull in that group's membership information in order to populate that group with any users that are also located within ActivTrak, as those other users' Agents will also be performing their own LDAP queries.
+If it detects membership, it will pull in that group's membership information to populate that group with any users located within ActivTrak, as those other users' Agents will also be performing their own LDAP queries.

 Groups from Azure AD can be imported to ActivTrak through an integration available to customers on a paid plan.
 The integration attempts to link Azure AD user profiles to their ActivTrak Agent data, then adds the linked users to groups.
 Only groups that are part of the defined ActivTrak parent group and with linked users are created in ActivTrak.